Kavita539/Is-Your-BirthDay-Lucky/README.md

 This is a web app build using vanillaJs to check whether your birth date is lucky or not.

 # How to use :
-1. G to the mentioned URL.
+1. Go to the mentioned URL.
 1. Enter your date of birth and lucky number.
 1. If the sum of your birth date is completely divisible by your lucky number then you are a lucky person else you are unlucky